 As with any personal injury case, in cases involving punitive damages the plaintiff must prove through evidence that the defendant’s malicious actions resulted in the harm they experienced.
 Under the New Jersey Punitive Damages Act, N.J.S.A.
 2A:15-5.9, punitive damages are capped at the greater of $350,000 or five times the compensatory damages that were awarded.

-Before awarding punitive damages, a jury will consider several things.
+Before awarding, a jury will consider several things.
 For one, they will decide how likely it was that serious harm would have resulted from the defendant’s actions.
 If it was not likely, they may decide punitive damages are not warranted.
 They will also consider whether the defendant was aware that they could have caused this much harm, and how they responded if they became aware that they could.
 Clearly, if the at-fault driver was aware that they could seriously harm someone and acted egregiously anyway (such as by drag racing), this could be good cause for awarding punitive damages.
-Other factors they will look at include whether the defendant is in a financial position to pay the punitive damages.
+Other factors they will look at include whether the defendant is in a financial position to pay.

 When to Seek Legal Help